CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis

-This resulted in $6 \times 442$ labeled positive texts.
-Each text is annotated in the format: “This text segment belongs to [\textit{category}] because it references [{\textit{feature}}],” supplemented by 20 randomly generated expressions sharing the same meaning (see Appendix \ref{20_random_posi}). \item For negative data, posts from negative users in \textbf{CNSD Gold} were split, and texts with any depression-related dimension were filtered out.
-From the remaining unlabeled texts, $6 \times 442$ were uniformly sampled and assigned one of 20 distinct label expressions indicating absence of negative emotions (details in Appendix \ref{20_random_nega}). \item The Module I model (Qwen2.5-14B) was then fine-tuned using LoRA \cite{hu2022lora} on this combined set of $2 \times (6 \times 442)$ texts for 1 epoch at a learning rate of 5e-05 (details in Appendix \ref{instruction}). \end{enumerate}
+We obtain $6 \times 442$ labeled positive posts.
+Each post is formatted using an instruction template such as: ``This post belongs to [\textit{category}] because it mentions [\textit{evidence}].''
+We further augment the labels with 20 paraphrased expressions with the same meaning (Appendix~\ref{20_random_posi}). \item For negative training data, we split posts from negative users in \textit{CNSD Gold} into individual texts.
+We remove any text that contains depression-related content in any dimension.
+From the remaining texts, we uniformly sample $6 \times 442$ examples.
+We assign them negative label expressions indicating that there is no evidence for the target dimension (As with the positive examples, we create 20 negative label expressions to reduce overfitting; details are provided in~\ref{20_random_nega}). \item We fine-tune Qwen2.5-14B with LoRA~\cite{hu2022lora} on the combined set of $2 \times (6 \times 442)$ texts for 1 epoch.
+We use a learning rate of $5 \times 10^{-5}$, with the prompt provided in Appendix~\ref{instruction}. \end{enumerate}